-Malits.
+Malits: Cross offers faith experience By AMY CODRON News Writer People can experience the Cross through the acceptance of their failures, the endurance of their powerlessness and the faith that God needs this consent from us for him to save us with his love, according to Saint Mary's alumna and professor Religious Studies Sr. Elena Malits.
 Her lecture, "The Cross: Letting God be God," was the second in the Saint Mary's College Sesquicentennial Lenten Lecture Series, "A Celebration of the Cross.'
 "The Cross is the experience not only of enduring powerlessness, but of recognizing one cannot escape it and should stop trying.
 The Cross is the experience of learning how to accept everything we would not accept if we could avoid it," Malits explained.

-Through her own personal experiences, Malits has learned to consent when failure exists in her life, without knowing why that failure happens or its ultimate outcome.

-"Accepting is a mode of participating in a reality to

-see CROSS / page 4
+Through her own personal experiences, Malits has learned to consent when failure exists in her life, without knowing why that failure happens or its ultimate out- "Accepting is a mode of participating in a reality to see CROSS / page 4 INSIDE COLUMN An unexpected farewell Senior year.
+Oh what expectations we all had for this year.

-INSIDE COLUMN

-page 2

-NATION AT A GLANCE

-An unexpected farewell

-Senior year.
-Oh what

-This was the year we went to the 'Backer every Thursday night no matter what test we had just for the hell of it.
+This was the year we went to the 'Backer every Thursday night no matter what test we had the next day.
+This was the year we traveled everywhere within 100 miles of South Bend just for the hell of it.